Marko2155/TBGDL/README.md

 tbgdl_load_scene(scene) - Loads the variable that you stored your scene in.

+tbgdl_playsound(sound) - Plays sounds.
+Windows only.
+If you try it on Linux or MacOS you will get an error.

 # Variables
 default - The default color white.
 Can only be used when a function needs a color.